rust-unofficial/patterns/patterns/behavioural/inner-trait.md

 ## Advantages

-* Provides additional functionality to the implementation of a public trait while keeping the private methods hidden from the public API.
+- Provides hidden functionality while keeping the private methods from the API.
-* Improves code modularity and maintainability by separating public and private functionality.
+- Improves modularity by separating public and private functionality.
-* Increases code reusability, since the private functionality can be reused across multiple implementations of the public trait.
+- Increases code reusability, since the private functionality can be reused.
-* Makes it easier to reason about the code by separating the public and private functionality.

 ## Disadvantages

-* Can make the code harder to understand if the private trait and its relationship to the public trait are not well documented.
+- Can be harder to understand if the private trait are not well documented.
-* Can lead to tight coupling between the public and private functionality if not designed carefully.
+- Can lead to tight coupling between the public and private functionality.

 ## Discussion